- VERONICA WATSON

 The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-American Board of Otolaryngology - Head and Neck Surgery (ABOHNS) MOC Part 2 Points
+American Board of Otolaryngology - Head and Neck Surgery (ABOHNS) MOC Part 2 (for select sessions - see session page for details)

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn their required annual part II self-assessment credit in the American Board of Otolaryngology – Head and Neck Surgery’s Continuing Certification program (formerly known as MOC).
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of recognizing participation.